chronoscloud/claims-auth/README.md

-# claims-auth
+# chronoscloud-authz
-Declarative claims-based AuthZ middleware (still under development)
+Declarative AuthZ middleware

 ## Usage
 1. create authorizer_acl.yml to define routes/resources that needs to be protected